JuliaLinearAlgebra/MatrixDepot.jl/doc/usage.rst

 -----

-Every matrix in the collection is represented by a string ``"matrix name"``, for example, the Cauchy matrix is represented by ``"cauchy"`` and the Hilbert matrix is represented by ``"hilb"``.
+Every matrix in the collection is represented by a string ``"matrix_name"``, for example, the Cauchy matrix is represented by ``"cauchy"`` and the Hilbert matrix is represented by ``"hilb"``.

-The matrix groups in the collection are also symbolized by strings ``"group name"``.
+The matrix groups are also symbolized by strings.
 For example, the class of the symmetric matrices is symbolized by ``"symmetric"``.

 .. function:: matrixdepot()